A lot or a little?

 The parents' guide to what's in this book.

 What parents need to know

-Parents need to know that the book is focused on disease and death.
-You may want to read it together so that you can answer any questions as they arise.
+Parents need to know that I Want to Live is about a teen girl with cancer who's last hope is a bone marrow transplant.
+It focuses on disease and death, so you may want to read it together so that you can answer any questions as they arise.

 What's the story?

 Dawn Rochelle's cancer has been in remission for almost a year.
 Her hair has grown back and she's struggling to find normalcy as she approaches high school.
 Things seem positive, but when she returns from camp, she's feeling tired and listless, and wondering why she's not excited about her brother's upcoming wedding.
 When the doctor informs her and her family that the cancer is no longer in remission, Dawn faces the biggest decision of her life.
 A bone marrow transplant is her only real chance at survival.
 Her brother Rob, the most likely donor, is getting married, and the timing will surely upset his wedding plans.
 Dawn fears she's not capable of making the right decision, but finally determines that she wants to live, whatever it takes.
 She faces her traumatic hospital experiences are traumatic with courage.